DinghaiZ/3-prime-READS-plus/projects/README.md

-This is a tree-like directory containing one project_name/experiment_name folder for each experiment under different projects.
+This is a tree-like directory containing one *project_name/experiment_name* folder for each experiment under different projects.
 Please create one folder for each project here.
 Each project folder can have multiple experiment folder.

-Within each project_name/experiment_name folder, there are three subfolders: notebooks (code for project and experiment-specific analysis), data (data for project and experiment-specific analysis), and results (analysis results).
-The data and results folders will be automatically created by the notebooks.
+Within each *project_name/experiment_name* folder, there are three subfolders: *notebooks*(code for project and experiment-specific analysis), *data* (data for project and experiment-specific analysis), and *results* (analysis results).
+The *data* and *results* folders will be automatically created by Part_1.ipnb in the *notebooks* folder.